JackSzwergold/Writing/memories/Getting a Job at Columbia University.md

 I was about 14 years old and wanted a summer job.
 Every other friend of mine had a summer job doing something somewhere, and I wanted one too.
 I wanted the independence, the freedom but—most of all—I wanted the money a job would give me.

 So around the time of my 14th birthday I started to look for jobs but really had no idea where to start.
 I told my parents I wanted a job and my mom said she would ask someone at her factory if I could get a job.
 I was kind of excited, but not sure what that meant.
-My mom got up really early each day—like at around 5:00am—andworked long hours and usually came home and collapsed in bed.
+My mom got up really early each day—like at around 5:00am—and worked long hours and usually came home and collapsed in bed.
 Maybe there was some summer job for a teenager at the factory I could handle?
 Who knows.

 Anyway, during one of my brother’s visits to the family home, he got wind of me wanting a job while sitting at the kitchen table, Before he could say anything our mom would say, “Yes!
 I will get a Jack a job in the factory.
 A good job!” to which my brother started shouting and screaming about.